tretapey/micro-apps/google-api-skeleton/README.md

 - Modular and extensible structure
 - Filter data by specific columns
 - Search functionality to find specific text
+- Optional pagination support for large datasets
 - Support for multiple sheets within a spreadsheet
+- No row limit - retrieves all available data

 ## Prerequisites